D3-J2GWK/D3/README.md

 ```

 ##Bonus
+So onto the bonus.
+We will now show you an updated of the previous viz, describe some of the changes and ask that you give it a try.

+DEMO....

-You must edit at least two of the four attributes we demonstrated in [link to file](url) and [link to file](url) (x axis, y axis, color, and opacity), but you are welcome to experiment further.
+We now ask that you edit at least two of the four attributes we demonstrated but by no means will rule out any additional changes that you "intuitively" figured out.
+Instructions are below...Happy Coding...

   * Download the [starter file](url)
   * Save file as your_name.html
-  * Upload the file to our [repo](https://github.com/D3-J2GWK/D3)
+  * Once changes are made upload the file to our [repo](https://github.com/D3-J2GWK/D3)
   * Briefly describe what you did to the class

 ##Glossary